4. Basic Usage¶

 num_modes_EM_Stokes = num_modes_EM_pump

-# Number of acoustic modes to solve for.
+# Number of acoustic modes to solve for

 num_modes_AC = 20